Prakruthi-G-H/pizza-hut-clone/README.md

 - Add JavaScript interactivity (e.g., cart and order functionality)
 - Implement backend (Java + MySQL) for storing orders and user data
+- Add menu filtering and search based on pizza type or price

 ## 👩‍💻 Developed by